chinchalinchin/being-and-death/docs/source/01_being.md

 There is yet another way we talk of existence that is not reducible to the previous two definitions.
 We say things like _the number one exists_ and mean something else entirely different from the preceding.
 The argument that numbers are property of things, that is to say, that a number is always applied to a particular instancing of existents, i.e. three oranges, a dozen jurors, a million citizens, is fallacious in the following way.
 If number were an attribute of things, or atleast their aggregation, then number could not exceed the totality of existent things, or atleast the totality of possible things.
 If the number of (possible) things is finite, the absurdity is shown by adding one to their sum.
 If the number of things is infinite, the absurdity is shown by asking in how many ways the things which exist can be ordered, that is to say, we have here a number not included in the supposed infinity of things, of which number is supposedly an attribute.

 This contradiction shows either the existence of number is independent of the thing whose existence it quantifies, for how else can a collection of things be ordered except by a number which exceeds their quantity, or that existence contains a dimension of numerability not reducible to quantity.
-If the latter were the case, universal statements, such as _all whales are mammals_ would not possible, for it would not be enough to identify a thing as a whale to conclude it is a mammal, but the order in which it appears in the totality of whales would emerge as an additional condition which must be ascertained before the truth of the proposition can be judged.
+If the latter were the case, universal statements, such as _all whales are mammals_ would not possible, for it would not be enough to identify a thing as a whale to conclude it is a mammal, but the order in which it appears in the totality of whales would emerge as an additional condition which must be ascertained before the truth of the proposition could be judged.
 That this is not the case, i.e. knowing _all whales are mammals_ is sufficient to determine whether this particular whale is a mammal, leads us to conclude number is separate from the physical matter it quantifies.

 The existence of number is always thus, separable and distinct from the existence of things which are enumerated.
 In this way, existence can be said to be beyond the things, i.e. the substance or matter, to which it also applies.
 We have here our first ballast by which to divide Being from existence: in the realm of Number, there always exists a thing which can not be, by virtue of ordering.
+In mathematics, these numbers are known as ordinal numbers.

+TODO

+What is it in our Being that prevents the complete quantification of all numbers?
+Why is it that our Being is not sufficiently _large enough_ to contain every type of number that exists?
+If we are always restricted to a particular ordering of things, what is it that stops our Being from overflowing and encapsulating this ordering so that it might be ordered along with all the rest?
+The answer is that _Being is not infinite_.
+A condition for the actualization of the next ordinal number that orders not only all things that exist but the order in which they exist is an infinity upon which to map that next ordinal.

+If there were no Death, Being would have the capacity to be complete with respect to the things that are possible, so that possibility would no longer be a thing with any meaning.
+That we die removes certain possibilities from the possibility of ever attaining actualization.

+the inability of human mathematics to capture the totality of numbers in finite symbols is a manifestation of this fundamental truth.

+TODO

 In attempting to define a thing as existence, we have passed by its Being entirely.
 For if the Being of a table was reducible to its existence, i.e. its chemical composition, then it should not occur that separate existents should be separate tables, that is to say, if Being were identical to existence, a steel table would be a wholly different Being from the tree stump offered to the midday travellers as their lunch table.
 It is, however, the case that a table can exist through different mediums and retain its "table-ness", so that in the account of only its physical properties, we do not touch upon at all what it is that defines a table.